kaklin/digital-image-sensor-docs/source/light/poisson_light.rst

 Poisson Distribution
 --------------------

-For a random variable :math:`X` described by a Poisson process where the average number of events in a given interval is equal to :math:`\lambda`, the probability of :math:`k` events occuring in any individual interval is given by the **Poisson distribution**:
+For a random variable :math:`X` described by a Poisson process where the average number of events in a given interval is equal to :math:`\lambda`, the probability of :math:`k` events occurring in any individual interval is given by the **Poisson distribution**:

 .. math::